Disclosure: This site contains affiliate links & commission may be earned from purchases. As an Amazon Associate, I earn from qualifying purchases

 Roasted pork or gammon and ‘Ciorba de perisoare’, a sour soup made with fermented pork meatballs and vegetables.

 ‘Pirozhki’ which are a yeasted dough bun, stuffed with various fillings such as minced meat, mashed potatoes or mushrooms.
 They can also be sweet and filled with jams, fruits or soft cheese.

-Those that do celebrate Christmas in Saudi Arabia will usually have a special Christmas cake on the day.
+Those who do celebrate Christmas in Saudi Arabia will usually have a special Christmas cake on the day.

-The quintessential Serbain Christmas dinner consists of roast pork, cabbage leaves stuffed with minced meat, cold ham, roast potatoes, potatoes, and many desserts such as nut rolls, strudels and fresh and dried fruits.
+The quintessential Serbian Christmas dinner consists of roast pork, cabbage leaves stuffed with minced meat, cold ham, roast potatoes, potatoes, and many desserts such as nut rolls, strudels and fresh and dried fruits.